apache/spark-website/third-party-projects.md

 <h2>Infrastructure Projects</h2>

-- <a href="https://github.com/spark-jobserver/spark-jobserver">REST job server for Apache Spark</a> -
+- <a href="https://github.com/spark-jobserver/spark-jobserver">REST Job Server for Apache Spark</a> -
 REST interface for managing and submitting Spark jobs on the same cluster (see <a href="http://engineering.ooyala.com/blog/open-sourcing-our-spark-job-server">blog post</a> for details)